typed-ember/ember-cli-typescript/README.md

 give users fair warning about the increased size.
 To enable TypeScript for your addon, simple move `ember-cli-typescript` from `devDependencies` to `dependencies` in your `package.json`.

+## New modules API

+Note: the new modules API is not yet supported by the official typings (which are distinct from this addon, though we install them).
+We hope to have support for them shortly!

 ## Not (yet) supported